smereczynski/SignalR-Chat/ARCHITECTURE.md

 Notes:
 - Azure SignalR is used in non-test modes; in Testing:InMemory the app uses in-process SignalR only.
-- Redis is used exclusively for OTP storage; messages/users/rooms are stored in Cosmos DB via repositories.
+- Redis is used for OTP storage, rate limiting counters, and presence tracking; messages/users/rooms are stored in Cosmos DB.
 - Observability exporters are selected by configuration: Azure Monitor > OTLP > Console.

 ### OTP authentication flow